-HB17-1207 No Detention Facility Requirement Youth Ages 10-12 – This bill raises the age that a child can be placed in a detention facility from 10 up to 13, unless they are charged with a felony.
+HB17-1207 No Detention Facility Requirement Youth Ages 10-12 – This bill prohibits incarceration of youth under age unless they are charged with a felony.

-HB17-1071 Refund Monetary Amounts After Vacated Conviction – This bill allows a defendant to get a refund from a conviction in a district or county court if they meet a certain set of requirements.
+HB17-1071 Refund Monetary Amounts After Vacated Conviction – This bill allows a defendant to get a refund for restitution paid as a result of a conviction in a district or county court if the conviction is overturned.

 SB17-224 Relocate Title 12 Driving Schools – This bill moves and repeals the pre-existing statutes regarding commercial driving schools.
 The other pre-existing statutes are edited to comply with the new locations.

 SB17-201 Sunset Domestic Violence Offender Management Board – This bill extends the Domestic Violence Offender Management Board until September 2022.
 It also changes the position and qualifications of various members and gives the board more responsibilities.